DanielAron/KQuickStarter-/quickstart.md

 ## How to Build the client

 For this example we choose angular, because it's Awesome :)

-If you fork the project or use it in the website (inside of KONA)
+If you fork the project (https://github.com/sjcotto/KQuickStarter-) or use it in the website (inside of KONA)

-We asume that do you know Angualar, if not just go and learn :)
+We asume that do you know Angualar,

 ### GET Employees (list all employees)